flutter/website/src/desktop.md

 ## Requirements

-To create a Flutter app with desktop support, you need the following software:
+To create a Flutter application with desktop support, you need the following software:

 * Flutter SDK.
 See the